Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 When asked about the range of military radar at a news conference on Thursday, Malaysian Transport Minister Hishammuddin Hussein said it was "a sensitive issue" that he was not going to reveal.

-"Even if it doesn't extend beyond that, we can get the co-operation of the neighbouring countries," he said.
+"Even if it doesn't extend beyond that, we can get the co-operation of the neighboring countries," he said.

 The fact that the aircraft - if it was MH370 - had lost contact with air traffic control and was invisible to civilian radar suggested someone on board had turned off its communication systems, the first two sources said.